What is the Difference Between a Virus and Bacteria?

 Ninety-nine percent of all known bacteria are considered beneficial to humans, or at least harmless.
 They spend their days breaking down organic matter and destroying harmful parasites.
 The small percentage of bacteria considered harmful to the human body, such as streptococcus and E. coli, are still performing the same functions as their less-toxic bacteria brethren.

-Bacteria feed on the tissues of the human body and excrete toxins and acids afterwards.
+Bacteria feed on the tissues of the human body and excrete toxins and acids.
 It is these toxins and irritating acids that cause many of the problems associated with bacterial infection.
-If the bacteria can be killed with antibiotics, the infections left behind should clear up soon afterwards.
+If the bacteria can be killed with antibiotics, the infections left behind should quickly clear up.

 Most viruses, on the other hand, serve no beneficial purpose.
 Their sole mission in life is to create more viruses in order to assure survival of the strain.
 The deadly effect a virus has on its host is merely incidental.